Cyprien-GEHU/holbertonschool-shell/io_redirections_and_filters/README.md

 13-unique : The script that takes a list of worlds as input and print only world that appear exactly once
 14-findthatword: The script display lines containing the parttern "root" from the file "/etc/passwd"
 15-countthatword: The script will display the number of lines that contain the pattern "bin" in the file "/etc/passwd"
+16-whatsnext: display lines containing the parttern "root" and 3 lines after in the file "/etc/passwd"